-To All Men and Boys, we urge that YOU TOO (#YouToo) have a huge responsibility and important role in preventing gender discrimination.
+Dear men and boys, YOU TOO have a huge responsibility and an important role in preventing gender discrimination.

-Gender inequality does not only affect women, but has negative impact economic and social growth of society.
+Gender inequality does not only affect women but has a negative impact on the economic and social growth of society.
 According to the 2013 Human Development Report (UNDP), “gender inequality is especially tragic not only because it excludes women from basic social opportunities, but also because it gravely imperils the life prospects of future generations.”

-Every individual in the society, irrespective of their gender should take an active role in eliminating all sorts of gender biases.
-Men need to understand that creating a gender equal society is required for overall growth, development, peace and progress of the country.
+Every individual in society, irrespective of their gender should take an active role in eliminating all sorts of gender biases.
+Men need to understand that creating a gender-equal society is required for the overall growth, development, peace, and progress of the country.
 They should ensure that women and girls have equal rights at work and at home.

 It should NOT only be the fights of women for their own freedom and rights.
-Would you like to watch your mother, sister or daughters oppressed, discriminated or violated because of their gender?
+Would you like to watch your mother, sister, or daughters oppressed, discriminated against, or violated because of their gender?
 If not, then what difference can YOU bring in your own life to eliminate or reduce the existing gender inequality?
 What else can YOU do to be the change agents in your community or in your family?

-Historically men had taken many major steps to stop harmful social practices or social evils.
-In India, till early nineteenth century, women were burnt alive after their husband’s death with husband’s dead body .
-Toddlers or very young girls were married to 70/80 year old men.
-These girls used to be socially outcast for the rest of their lives, after the death of their husband .
+Historically men had taken many major steps to stop harmful social practices or social evils in many countries.
+In India, till the early nineteenth century, women were burnt alive after their husband’s death.
+Young girls were married to 70/80-year-old men.
+And after the death of these men, their widows used to be social outcasts for the rest of their lives.
 Girls were not allowed to go to school.
-Social and religious reformers like Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar fought relentless battles against these evil practices and to bring justice to women and girls.
+Social and religious reformers like Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar fought relentless battles against these evil practices and brought justice to women and girls.
 And they were MEN.

-Let’s admit the fact that fighting For women’s rights and equality is not easy for a Man, specially when there are strong conflicts with one’s cultural, social or religious identity.
+Eliminating gender biases, stereotypes or social practices where women’s rights are violated are extremely challenging.
+In most societies, these are deeply embedded in the culture.
+Therefore any individual or organization trying defy them face enormous retaliation from the community.
+Women’s rights activities often face severe backlashes and harassments.
+Let’s admit the fact that fighting For women’s rights and equality is not easy for a man, especially when there are strong conflicts with one’s cultural, social, or religious identity.

 1. Understand the issue